Multiple Dedekind Zeta Functions: Introduction

-In Section \ref{sec cont}, we prove an analytic continuation of multiple Dedekind zeta functions, which allows us to consider special values of multiple Eisenstein series (see \cite{ZGK}) as values of multiple Dedekind zeta functions.
-Examples 10 and 11, illustrate this relation.
-And example 12 is an analogue of values Eisenstein series associated to a real quadratic field.
+In Section \ref{sec analytic}, we prove an analytic continuation of multiple Dedekind zeta functions, which allows us to consider special values of multiple Eisenstein series, examined by Gangl, Kaneko and Zagier (see \cite{ZGK}), as values of multiple Dedekind zeta functions, (see Examples 7, 8, 9 in Subsection \ref{subsec Eis}).
+Examples 10 and 11 are particular cases of analytic continuation and of a multiple residue at $(1,\dots,1)$.
+The proof of analytic continuation is based on a generalization of Example 11 and a Theorem of Gelfand-Shilov (Theorem \ref{thm Gelfand-Shilov}).
+At the end of Section \ref{sec remarks}, based on Examples 10 and 11, we state two conjectures about MDZV.